 Similar to the Apple TV, the Roku is set up by connecting it to the TV and following the on-screen instructions.
 You’ll also need to create a Roku account in order to use the device.
 However, once that’s all done, you’re ready to go!

-The Roku offers a massive amount of support services, which it calls “Channels.”
+The Roku offers a massive amount of support services, which it calls “channels.”
 The list includes all of the services that the Chromecast and Apple TV support, and then a whole lot more.
 When we reviewed it, YouTube was missing from the list but I’m happy to report that Roku has since added support for YouTube.
 Check out our list of essential private Roku channels.

 You can also play content locally, as well as stream compatible media from a NAS server.
 This is something that the Chromecast or Apple TV cannot accomplish.